metapieman/uk-house-prices/README.md

 <code>make TRY_ALL_UPDATES</code>

-If the data hasn't changed since the command was last run, it will not download the data again.
-Note that the Land Registry updates its datasets some time around the end of each month.
+The Land Registry updates its datasets around the end of each month.
+If the data hasn't changed since the command was last run, nothing will be downloaded.

 To generate pdf plots of the monthly median price of London flats/houses, do this: